themindfulcoder/homebase/content/post/learning-python-part-2.md

 > My original sentence
 ```

-We can do this with multiple variables at a time.
+We can do this with multiple variables at a time, We can use *implicit*

-The example uses *implicit* positioning.
-The first parameter in `format` will
+positioning.
+The first parameter in `format` will replace the first occurrence
-replace the first occurrence of a *replacement field*, the second parameter will
+of a *replacement field*, the second parameter will replace the second
-replace the second occurrence of a *replacement field* and so on.
+occurrence of a *replacement field* and so on.

 ``` python
 sentence = "{} {} {}"